debugger22/github-audio/README.md

 $ redis-server
 ```

-On heroku, you can set up `Heroku Redis` add-on and it sets `REDIS_URL` enviornment variable.
+On heroku, you can set up `Heroku Redis` add-on and it sets `REDIS_URL` environment variable.

 In a separate window:
 ```bash